Gorilla: Tool use

 The following observations were made by a team led by Thomas Breuer of the Wildlife Conservation Society in September 2005.
 Gorillas are now known to use tools in the wild.
 A female gorilla in the Nouabalé-Ndoki National Park in the Republic of Congo was recorded using a stick as if to gauge the depth of water whilst crossing a swamp.
 A second female was seen using a tree stump as a bridge and also as a support whilst fishing in the swamp.
 This means all of the great apes are now known to use tools.

 In September 2005, a two-and-a-half-year-old gorilla in the Republic of Congo was discovered using rocks to smash open palm nuts inside a game sanctuary.
 While this was the first such observation for a gorilla, over 40 years previously, chimpanzees had been seen using tools in the wild 'fishing' for termites.
 Nonhuman great apes are endowed with semiprecision grips, and have been able to use both simple tools and even weapons, such as improvising a club from a convenient fallen branch.

 Scientific study

 American physician and missionary Thomas Staughton Savage obtained the first specimens (the skull and other bones) during his time in Liberia.
-The first scientific description of gorillas dates back to an article by Savage and the naturalist Jeffries Wyman in 1847 in Proceedings of the Boston Society of Natural History, where Troglodytes gorilla is described, now known as the western gorilla.
+The first scientific description of gorillas from near the river Gaboon dates back to an article by Savage and the naturalist Jeffries Wyman in 1847 in Proceedings of the Boston Society of Natural History, where Troglodytes gorilla is described, now known as the western gorilla.
 Other species of gorilla were described in the next few years.